chiangsuanne/Taxi-Ride-Analysis/README.md

 ![Image (17)](https://github.com/chiangsuanne/Zuber-Database-Analysis/assets/108243961/e731db81-278b-4a10-a286-d49e9a127f7f)

 ## Project Analysis
-### Exploratory data analysis
+**Analyzing Taxi Ride Patterns**
+Explored and analyzed taxi ride data, identifying key patterns and preferences.
+This enhanced our understanding of passenger behavior and the impact of external factors on rides.
+The analysis involved using SQL JOIN to link trips and weather records in Zuber's database.

+**Investigating Taxi Ride Statistics for November 15-16, 2017**
-1. Find the number of taxi rides for each taxi company for November 15-16, 2017.
-Name the resulting field trips_amount and print it along with the company_name field.
-Sort the results by the trips_amount field in descending order.
+Determined the number of taxi rides for each company during this period, providing insights into ride frequency.
+The results were presented by sorting the data based on trips_amount.

+**Analyzing Taxi Rides for "Yellow" or "Blue" Companies from November 1-7, 2017**
-2. Find the number of rides for every taxi company whose name contains the words "Yellow" or "Blue" for November 1-7, 2017.
-Name the resulting variable trips_amount.
-Group the results by the company_name field.
+Calculated the number of rides for companies containing the keywords "Yellow" or "Blue," highlighting ride volume.
+The data was grouped by company_name to show relevant statistics.

-3. In November 2017, the most popular taxi companies were Flash Cab and Taxi Affiliation Services.
-Find the number of rides for these two companies and name the resulting variable trips_amount.
-Join the rides for all other companies in the group "Other."
-Group the data by taxi company names.
-Name the field with taxi company names company.
-Sort the result in descending order by trips_amount.
+**Assessing Ride Frequency for Selected Taxi Companies in November 2017**
+Investigated ride counts for specific companies (Flash Cab and Taxi Affiliation Services) and provided a comparative analysis with other companies grouped as "Other."
+This enhanced our understanding of market dynamics and competition.

+**Analyzing Loop to O'Hare Airport Rides on Rainy Saturdays**
-### Determine if and how the duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays compared to other days of the week and other weather conditions.
+Examined ride duration changes based on weather conditions, identifying patterns in rides from the Loop to O'Hare on rainy Saturdays.
+Utilized neighborhood data, weather records, and SQL queries to categorize conditions, extract relevant trip data, and obtain ride durations.
-1. Retrieve the identifiers of the O'Hare and Loop neighborhoods from the neighborhoods table.
-2. For each hour, retrieve the weather condition records from the weather_records table.
-Using the CASE operator, break all hours into two groups: "Bad" if the description field contains the words "rain" or "storm," and "Good" for others.
-Name the resulting field weather_conditions.
-The final table must include two fields: date and hour (ts) and weather_conditions.
-3. Retrieve from the trips table all the rides that started in the Loop (neighborhood_id: 50) and ended at O'Hare (neighborhood_id: 63) on a Saturday.
-Get the weather conditions for each ride.
-Use the method you applied in the previous task.
-Also retrieve the duration of each ride.
-Ignore rides for which data on weather conditions is not available.

 ## Project Insight
 ### Conclusion